tsinghua-ideal/ExtendibleRadixTree/README.md

 #### Plot the figures

-We provides the scripts to plot the insert and point query figures.
+We provide the scripts to plot the insert and point query figures, corresponding to Figure 10 in the paper.
 ```asm
 cd Figure
 pip3 install -r requirements.txt